Click on the thumbnails below to see different beaches of Dominica:

 Batibou Beach (North coast; near Calibishe, Atlantic Ocean) – part of Pirates of the Caribbean was filmed on this beach.
 Lots of sand, easy to enter the water.
 You can get to Batibou by boat or by hike.
 This beach is also referred to as “Hampstead Beach” because it is situated on the Hampstead Estate.
 Take a local with you.

 Coconuts Beach & Ti Bay (North west coast; Picard, Caribbean Sea) – walk down past RUH/La Flambeau restaurant.
-You will see a guy named Shorty who rents catamarans right there on the beach for about 50 EC (17 US) an hour.
 If you keep walking, you see an orange building and part of what used to be Coconut Beach Hotel.
 There is a permanent barge docked out front.
 You can do a small amount of snorkeling there.
 If you keep walking till where the beach ends you will arrive at Ti Bay.
 Great snorkeling at Ti Bay beyond the rock jetty.
 Kid friendly beach but no bathroom/vendors on site.

 Champagne Beach (South west coast, past Roseau, Point Michel, Caribbean Sea) Beach is rocky, not much area for kids to play.
 There is a bathroom/snacket/shower available at Irie Safari on site.
 Irie is not always open though.
 Champagne Beach is called such because geothermal bubbling volcanic vents come up from the floor of the Caribbean Sea making it look like you are swimming in a champagne flute.
 Nice snorkeling site.
 Lots of parrotfish and wrasses.